EstartuPrime/codespaces-actions-playground/README.md

 ## now check the parsed values

+Good case works.
-Good case. bad case without rc in the branch and merge name.
+Bad case without rc in the branch and merge name also works

+## final test with two jobs

+We have to check if the second job doesnt start when the if statement of the first job doesnt fit.